✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 Agency owners

 Filter by client tag in pm_meta, group by project, and export the visible columns for weekly status reports.
+Each client gets the slice that matters to them, not a dump of every task.

 Questions